 San Diego Coastkeeper Accomplishments

-In 2015, we celebrate our 20th year protecting and restoring fishable, swimmable and drinkable waters in San Diego County.
+In 2015, San Diego Coastkeeper celebrates our 20th year protecting and restoring fishable, swimmable and drinkable waters in San Diego County.
 That's celebrateable.
-Our important work keeps the natural spaces where you live, work, and play, clean and healthy for 20 more years of enjoyment.
-We hope you enjoy reading these top accomplishments that we've achieved with your support, and recognize and reward yourself for supporting this good work through the decades--these major and worthwhile achievements take time.
-Haven't gotten involved yet?
+Our work protects the natural spaces where you live, work and play, and the water resources that fuel our economy, keeping them clean and healthy for 20 more years of enjoyment.
+We hope you enjoy reading this list of top accomplishments and recognize and reward yourself for supporting this good work over the past two decades.
+Haven't gotten involved yet or want to ensure the work continues?
 Donate today to keep these good things coming for San Diego County.

 REDUCED BEACH ADVISORIES